sodafoundation/architecture-analysis/Capabilities_Report_Design.md

 ### Developer impact

 For storage drivers, developers NEED to fix the gap between capabilities exposed by storage systems and capabilities report interface.
-Specifically, they should implement ```ListStoragePools``` interface by their owns to make sure all required fields (see sample JSON object above) returned.
+Specifically, they should implement ```ListStoragePools``` interface by themselves to make sure all required fields (see sample JSON object above) returned.

 ## Use Cases